-- Cost of land is on the rise.
-This steady increase is a result of a decade of inadequate land supply and a demand that’s driven up by steady population growth.
+- The cost of land is on the rise.
+This steady increase is a result of a decade of inadequate land supply and demand that’s driven up by steady population growth.

 - There is a shortage of skilled labour and trades within the land development industry.
 As workers age into retirement, there is an uptick in the demand for construction workers in Canada.